Release Dates and Platforms: September 14, 2018 on Windows PC digital download (requires Steam account), PlayStation4, PS4 Pro, Xbox One, Xbox One X.

 - Some familiar weapons and gear return, including the bow, pistol, and rifle; improvised explosives like Molotovs; and objects that explode when shot.
 Lara also has a knife and now dual climbing axes.

 - The gear guide describing Lara's default outfit shows a makeshift knife that Lara "crafted from airplane wreckage."
-It's not known whether the she was in the plane when it crashed or if she discovered it while exploring.
+Video released during E3 2018 show the possible source of that wreckage.
+(Follow the link for details, or don't if you're trying to avoid spoilers.)

-- The gear guide also shows two semi-automatic pistols, but so far we haven't seen Lara dual wielding these weapons, so it's unclear if that's a feature.
+- The gear guide also shows two semi-automatic pistols, but the developers have said that dual pistols will not be a feature.
 Another illustration shows a pistol with an improvised flare gun attachment.

 - Lara again uses her climbing axe as a tool for prying open doors, widening cracks, and now also for breaking windows.